List of Tom Hiddleston performances

-Tom Hiddleston is an English actor who has appeared in film, television series and on stage.
+Tom Hiddleston is a British actor who has appeared in film, television series and on stage.
 Hiddleston made his film debut in the 2007 drama Unrelated which was directed by Joanna Hogg.
 He worked with Hogg again in the 2010 film Archipelago.
 In 2008, he appeared on stage alongside Kenneth Branagh in the play Ivanov.
 It was Branagh who encouraged him to audition for the role of Thor in the 2011 Marvel Studios film of the same name that Branagh was directing.
 After auditioning for Thor, Branagh thought he would be better suited for the role of Loki which then earned Hiddleston international recognition and the Empire Award for Best Male Newcomer.
-He then reprised the role in The Avengers (2012), Thor: The Dark World (2013), Thor: Ragnarok (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019) and in the spin-off television series Loki (2021).
+He then reprised the role in The Avengers (2012), Thor: The Dark World (2013), Thor: Ragnarok (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Ant-Man and the Wasp: Quantumania (2023) and in the spin-off television series Loki (2021-2023).